Emotional dependence and Singledom

-Marriage is a (wo)man-made institution to legalise two people choosing to live together as romantic partners, engaging in procreation and so on.
+Marriage is a man-made institution to legitimise two people living together as romantic partners, engaging in procreation and so on.
 But at a very carnal level, there is no need for it and we can very well do away with it.
-So, if any one of you believes that you “have” to get married for your parents’ sake, we have a problem because you’ve probably surrendered to the society much more than you should have (Okay, that’s a judgement alright).
+So, if any one of you believes that you “have” to get married for your parents’ sake, we have a problem because you’ve probably surrendered to the society much more than you should have (okay, that’s a judgement alright).

-While we know our parents would love to see us married and “settled” (an unattainable state of stability that parents dream of for their children), it’s okay if we don’t settle.
-A lot of parents’ hopes/ dreams for us, get shattered at various points in their lives and so one more won’t make so much of a difference unless they are convinced we don’t have much else going on in our lives.
-So trying to get us married is their desperate attempt to find us a “purpose (read distraction)” in life, so we don’t die of loneliness/depression as we age.
-So, if your parents are breathing down your neck constantly, either you need to convince them that you have a bigger purpose in life or go find that purpose asap before their concerns can break you to pieces.
+While our parents would love to see us get married and “settled” (an unattainable state of stability that parents dream of for their children), it’s okay if we don’t.
+A lot of parents’ hopes/ dreams for us, get shattered at various points in their lives and so one more won’t make so much of a difference.
+Trying to get us married is their desperate attempt to find us a “purpose (read distraction)” in life, so we don’t die of loneliness/depression as we age.
+So, if your parents are breathing down your neck constantly, either you need to convince them that you already have a purpose in life (if you do) or go find that purpose asap before their concern breaks you to pieces.

-As far as my generation is concerned, we might probably focus on raising strong independent decision makers because it is scary to see the number of people who remain unmarried because they haven’t found a partner, their parents approve of.
+As far as my generation is concerned, we might probably focus on raising strong independent decision makers because it is scary to see the number of people who remain unmarried because they haven’t found a partner that their parents approve of.
 It scares me to see that lack of parental concurrence is an acceptable excuse for someone even in their 30s.
-If you had found your life’s greatest passion, would you let someone else (even if its your own parents) tell you what to do with it?
+If you’d found your life’s greatest passion, would you let someone else (even if its your own parents) tell you what to do with it?

-Karthik often said he wanted to marry someone who has lived in a hostel (I’d spent 22years of my life living with my parents at the point when I met him), but I never really understood what he meant until recently.
+My partner often said he wanted to marry someone who’s lived in a hostel (I’d spent 22years of my life living with my parents at the point when I met him), but I never really understood what he meant until recently.
 Living in a hostel away from home allows us to “grow up” in so many ways that staying home with parents doesn’t.
 We learn to take control of our day-to-day lives, make independent decisions and uproot a few roots that have grown deep into our families over the years.